 The time stretcher is written in native code, so it is about 3% faster than its Java implementation.
 It has also been optimized up to the point that on an ordinary desktop we can time stretch about 14.2 stereo tracks simultaneously.
-Yet, phones are no desktop machines and it is not guaranteed that your phone will be fast enough to do even 1 or 2 stereo-tracks simultaneously.

 |Pitch correct||Pitch of melody can be altered up to 1%.
 Often inaudible.||Yes.|